-The event, organized by Transducens, a research group at the Universitat d’Alacant saw organizations such as MultiLingual, Unbabel, Pangeanic, and other companies active in the world of translation gather to discuss the future of machine translation and what it will mean for the translation industry.
+Alicante hosted the European Association for Machine Translation (EAMT) Conference for the 21st time in 2018.
+The event, organized by Transducens, a research group at the Universitat d’Alacant, saw organizations such as MultiLingual and other companies active in the world of translation gather to discuss the future of machine translation and what it will mean for the translation industry.

 Europe is certainly leading the way when it comes to machine translation.
-Just last year, in the June edition of the Prague Bulletin of Mathematical Linguistics, a peer reviewed journal published by the Institute of Formal and Applied Linguistics, featured 20 out of 29 research papers on machine translation in linguistics.
+Just last year, the June edition of the Prague Bulletin of Mathematical Linguistics, a peer-reviewed journal published by the Institute of Formal and Applied Linguistics, featured 20 out of 29 research papers on machine translation in linguistics.

-At the Conference, opening remarks were given by Manuel Paloar Sanz, President of the Universitat d’Alacant, togetherwith Pedro Pernias Peco (Director General for Telecommunications and Inforamtion Technologies for the Generalitat of Valencia), Marina Campello Herrero (Alacant City Tourist Board), and Mikel L. Forcada (President of the European Association for Machine Translation).
+At the Conference, opening remarks were given by Manuel Paloar Sanz, President of the Universitat d’Alacant, together with Pedro Pernias Peco (Director General for Telecommunications and Information Technologies for the Generalitat of Valencia), Marina Campello Herrero (Alacant City Tourist Board), and Mikel L. Forcada (President of the European Association for Machine Translation).

-This year’s conference had a particular focus on neural machine translation (NMT), which is an approach to MT that uses a large artificial neural network to predict the likelihood of a sequence of words.
+This conference had a particular focus on neural machine translation (NMT), which is an approach to MT that uses a large artificial neural network to predict the likelihood of a sequence of words.
 The system generally morels entire sentences in one single, integrated model.
 The Conference also looked at deep neural machine translation, which is an extension of normal machine translation that uses multiple neural networks to more accurately predict word patterns.

-Although the machines can predict word patterns, and are even learning how to identify false cognates, etc., no algorithm exists yet that allows them to reason as a human would and identify certain errors.
+Although the machines can predict word patterns and are even learning how to identify false cognates, etc., no algorithm exists yet that allows them to reason as a human would and identify certain errors.
 So, a lot of work is being done by scholars to look at the best ways that new technology can be employed by professionals to improve the quality and volume of work produced.